 If you’re using the My Disney Experience app, turn on your push notifications for the app.
 You’ll be notified when it’s your turn to get in the queue.

 Disney will send you a notification when it’s your turn to get in the queue.
-You have 2 hours from the time your boarding group is called to get in line.
+You will have either 1 or 2 hours from the time your boarding group is called to get in line.
 Your app will let you know.
 The amount of time you’re given can vary at the discretion of Cast Members at the ride.
 They’ll decide based on the way things are going at the ride that day.

 Rider swap should be available.
 They are scanning bands first to confirm your boarding group.
 Then the riders go into the regular line and the waiters go into the fastpass line once the riders return.

 Disney will give out back-up boarding groups, which may or may not get on the ride.
 If you haven’t gotten registered early enough to get on a boarding group, they may give you a back-up boarding group.
 Once all the regular boarding groups have gone on the ride, if the park is still open, they’ll allow those with Back-up boarding passes to ride.
 It should work the same way as regular boarding passes, except that there’s no guarantee you’ll be called.